FreeClimbAPI/freeclimb-cli/docs/sms.md

   TO    Phone number to receive the message.
 Must be within FreeClimb's service area.
 For trial accounts, must be a
         Verified Number.

-  TEXT  Text contained in the message (maximum 160 characters).
-Note: For text, only ASCII characters are supported.
+  TEXT  Text contained in the message.

 OPTIONS
-  -a, --accountId=accountId              String that uniquely identifies this account resource.
   -h, --help                             show CLI help

   -n, --notificationUrl=notificationUrl  When the Message changes status, this URL is invoked using HTTP POST with the